Koreanic languages: Early Chinese descriptions

 Chinese histories provide the only contemporaneous descriptions of peoples of the Korean peninsula and eastern Manchuria in the early centuries of the common era.

 They contain impressionistic remarks about the customs and languages of the area based on second-hand reports, and sometimes contradict one another.

 The later Korean histories lack any discussion of languages.

 In 108 BC, the Chinese Han dynasty conquered northern Korea and established the Four Commanderies of Han, the most important being Lelang, which was centred on the basin of the Taedong River and lasted until 314 AD.

 Chapter 30 of the Records of the Three Kingdoms (late 3rd century) and Chapter 85 of the Book of the Later Han (5th century) contain parallel accounts of peoples neighbouring the commanderies, apparently both based on a survey carried out by the Chinese state of Wei after their defeat of Goguryeo in 244.

 To the north and east, the Buyeo, Goguryeo and Ye were described as speaking similar languages, with the language of Okjeo only slightly different from them.

 Their languages were said to differ from that of the Yilou to the northeast.

 The latter language is completely unattested, but is believed, on the basis of the description of the people and their location, to have been Tungusic.

 To the south lay the Samhan ('three Han'), Mahan, Byeonhan and Jinhan, who were described in quite different terms from Buyeo and Goguryeo.

 The Mahan were said to have a different language from Jinhan, but the two accounts differ on the relationship between the languages of Byeonhan and Jinhan, with the Records of the Three Kingdoms describing them as similar, but the Book of the Later Han referring to differences.

 The Zhōuhú (州胡) people on a large island to the west of Mahan (possibly Jeju) were described as speaking a different language to Mahan.

-Based on this text, Lee Ki-Moon divided the languages spoken on the Korean peninsula at that time into Puyŏ and Han groups.
+Based on this text, Ki-Moon Lee divided the languages spoken on the Korean peninsula at that time into Puyŏ and Han groups.

 Lee originally proposed that these were two branches of a Koreanic language family, a view that was widely adopted by scholars in Korea.

 He later argued that the Puyŏ languages were intermediate between Korean and Japanese.

 Alexander Vovin and James Marshall Unger argue that the Han languages were Japonic, and were replaced by Koreanic Puyŏ languages in the 4th century.

 Some authors believe that the Puyŏ languages belong to the Tungusic family.

 Others believe that there is insufficient evidence to support a classification.